Dual-Robust Cross-Domain Offline Reinforcement Learning Against Dynamics Shifts: Dual-Robust Cross-Domain Offline RL

 where $c=\max\left\{c\,| U_c(s^\prime_\mathrm{tar})\subseteq U_\epsilon(s^\prime_\mathrm{src}),s^\prime_\mathrm{tar}\sim P_\mathrm{tar}(\cdot|s,a),(s,a,s^\prime_\mathrm{src})\sim\mathcal{D}_\mathrm{src}\right\}$. \end{proposition}

 Proposition~\ref{prop:test_robust} gives that, for any disturbance with intensity below the threshold $c$ (measured in Wasserstein distance), the value of the learned policy $\pi_\text{RCB}$ in $P_\text{per}$ exceeds $\widehat{V}_\text{RCB}$.
 This implies that for any initial state $s_0\in\mathcal{D}_\mathrm{src}$, $\pi_\text{RCB}$ achieves better performance under perturbed dynamics $P_\text{per}$ than in the worst-case scenario, thereby improving test-time robustness against dynamics shifts.
-Furthermore, Proposition~\ref{prop:train_robust} and Proposition~\ref{prop:test_robust} reveal that, \textbf{(1)} dual robustness could be achieved by solely applying the RCB operator to the source domain data; \textbf{(2)} there is a trade-off between two robustness and is controlled by $\epsilon$.
+Furthermore, Proposition~\ref{prop:train_robust} and Proposition~\ref{prop:test_robust} reveal that, \textbf{(1)} dual robustness can be achieved by solely applying the RCB operator to the source domain data; \textbf{(2)} there is a trade-off between the two robustness notions, which is controlled by $\epsilon$.
 More discussions can be found in Appendix~\ref{appendix:discussion}.